-- 1. IO0 and IO1 are used for Standard and Dual SPI instructions - $2.\ IOO-IO3\ are\ used\ for\ Quad\ SPI\ instructions, /WP\ \&\ /HOLD\ (or\ /RESET)\ functions\ are\ only\ available\ for\ Standard/Dual\ SPI$
+- 1. IO0 and IO1 are used for Standard and Dual SPI instructions - 2.
+IO0 IO3 are used for Quad SPI instructions, /WP & /HOLD (or /RESET) functions are only available for Standard/Dual SPI

-4. SIGNAL DESCRIPTIONS
+6 SIGNAL DESCRIPTIONS

-4.1 Chip Select (/CS)
+6.1 Chip Select (/CS)

 The SPI Chip Select (/CS) pin enables and disables device operation.
 When /CS is high the device is deselected and the Serial Data Output (DO, or IO0, IO1, IO2, IO3) pins are at high impedance.
 When deselected, the devices power consumption will be at standby levels unless an internal erase, program or write status register cycle is in progress.
 When /CS is brought low the device will be selected, power consumption will increase to active levels and instructions can be written to and data read from the device.
 After power-up, /CS must transition from high to low before a new instruction will be accepted.
 The /CS input must track the VCC supply level at power-up and power-down (see "Write Protection" and Figure 50).
-If needed a pull-up resister on the /CS pin can be used to accomplish this.
+Note that there was an internal pull-up resistor on the /CS pin to achieve this.

-4.2 Serial Data Input, Output and IOs (DI, DO and IO0, IO1, IO2, IO3)
+6.2 Serial Data Input, Output and IOs (DI, DO and IO0, IO1, IO2, IO3)

-The XM25LU32C supports standard SPI, Dual SPI and Quad SPI operation.
+The XM25LU64C supports standard SPI, Dual SPI and Quad SPI operation.
 Standard SPI instructions use the unidirectional DI (input) pin to serially write instructions, addresses or data to the device on the rising edge of the Serial Clock (CLK) input pin.
 Standard SPI also uses the unidirectional DO (output) to read data or status from the device on the falling edge of CLK.
 Dual and Quad SPI instructions use the bidirectional IO pins to serially write instructions, addresses or data to the device on the rising edge of CLK and read data or status from the device on the falling edge of CLK.
 Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.
 When QE=1, the /WP pin becomes IO2 and /HOLD pin becomes IO3.
+Note that there was an internal pull-up resistor on the /CS pin to achieve this.

-4.3 Write Protect (/WP)
+6.3 Write Protect (/WP)

 The Write Protect (/WP) pin can be used to prevent the Status Register from being written.
 Used in conjunction with the Status Register's Block Protect (CMP, SEC, TB, BP2, BP1 and BP0) bits and Status Register Protect (SRP) bits, a portion as small as a 4KB sector or the entire memory array can be hardware protected.
 The /WP pin is active low.
 When the QE bit of Status Register-2 is set for Quad I/O, the /WP pin function is not available since this pin is used for IO2.
 See Figure 1a-c for the pin configuration of Quad I/O operation.
+Note that there was an internal pull-up resistor on the WP pin to avoid accidentally trigging WP function by pin floating.

-4.4 HOLD (/HOLD)
+6.4 HOLD (/HOLD)